Dasdar990/EasyBank/README.md

 This website uses Laravel for backend, so it must be installed to    make it works.
 To install that please refer to the official [Laravel    documentation](https://laravel.com/docs/8.x/installation).

-After cloning the repo, the Database structure must be imported.
+After cloning the repository, the Database structure must be imported.
 To do that simply use the provided **easy_bank.sql** file.

+## Testing
+To test the dashboard area, credentials are needed:

+ - johndoe@gmail.com : Test1234